 The Public Vote

 At ArtPrize, spectators and visitors like you take an active role as judge and critic, and an unprecedented top prize is determined solely by public vote.
-Artists from all across the globe travel to Grand Rapids and bring their artwork to compete for the world’s largest art prize—and you determine the winners!

 Here’s how it works:

 Sept 23, Noon – Oct 3, 11:59 p.m.
 Vote for your favorite Artist Entries.
 During Round 1 of voting, every Entry at every Venue in the ArtPrize District is in the running for the big prizes.
 See as much art as humanly possible and vote for the artwork you think deserves a spot in The Final 20.

 You could cast one vote for every entry, but voting should be for artwork that you find compelling.
 There are no rules about which artwork deserves your votes—it’s entirely up to you.

 Final 20 Announcement: Oct 4, 1 p.m. in Rosa Parks Circle.
 When Round 1 closes, the top five Artist Entries from each of the four categories move on to Round 2.
 The twenty finalists, announced on October 4th, will compete for the Public Vote Grand Prize and four category awards.
 Watch the 2014 Final 20 Announcement.

 Oct 4, 2 p.m. – Oct 8, 11:59 p.m.
 Take another look at the twenty Finalists and vote for the ones you think deserve to win the $20,000 category awards and, ultimately, the $200,000 Public Vote Grand Prize.